StefanTerdell/resolved-graph/readme.md

 # Resolved Graph

 ### Check out the ResolvedGraph class for pretty self explanatory methods.
+Will update with some more js defs soon.
+### Npm package is here: https://www.npmjs.com/package/resolved-graph

 This is a tiny package that takes a more or less standard graph and make its entities directly accesible (and iterable with standard methods) through memory, like so: